Punktum-dk/epp-service-specification/README.md

 The service is implemented under the following principles:

 1 Adhere to the standard to the extent possible or use non-intrusive extensions to support the requirements or finally use mandatory extensions to adhere to service requirements
 1 Use _in-band_ communication, meaning requests made via EPP will be responded to via EPP unless the end-user have specified differently
-1 Use standard error code to the extent possible, communicating state more clearly and unambiguously
+1 Use standard error codes to the extent possible, communicating state more clearly and unambiguously

 <a id="ssltls-support"></a>
 ### SSL/TLS Support